jahanzebthegoat-sys/Discord-raid-bot/README.md

 run !supernuke
 BOOM! u raided a server
-Please this is for learning and educational purposes only thanks! (srry abt spelling)
+Please this is for learning and educational purposes only thanks! (srry abt spelling) if something is not working or you need help dm jsstudios12 on discord!